imaaduddin/Face-Recognizer/README.md

 An app that can detect faces using React.js.
-I am following a tuturial for this to practice and learn React.
+I am following a tutorial for this to practice and learn React.

 # Getting Started with Create React App